Noah Talerman

 sudo npm install -g fleetctl

-To install fleetctl on Windows or Linux, download the fleectl binary from GitHub.
+Alternatively, and for Windows and Linux, you can download the fleectl binary from GitHub.

-To generate fleetd packages to enroll hosts, you may need additional dependencies, depending on both your operating system and the OS you're packaging fleetd for.
+packages to enroll hosts, you may need additional dependencies, depending on both your operating system and the OS you're packagingfleetd

 Much of the functionality available in the Fleet UI is also available in fleetctl.
 You can run queries, add and remove users, generate Fleet's agent (fleetd) to add new hosts, get information about existing hosts, and more!